 About PopTop Studio

-PopTop Studio is the home office of John Trauscht — an experienced, award-winning designer, skilled and familiar with a full range of product, food and entertainment-based creative services.
+PopTop Studio is the home office of John Trauscht — an experienced, award-winning designer, skilled and familiar with a full range of media, product, food and entertainment-based creative services.

 Experience that Makes a Difference